-I’m totally enable to follow a recipe! all the recipes that I cook everyday come from my heart… Some dishes that you’ll see going forward were taught or showed if you like by my two grandmas.
+I’m totally enabled to follow a recipe! all the recipes that I cook every day come from my heart… Some dishes that you’ll see going forward were taught or showed if you like my two grandmas.
 Absolutely divine cooks one from Italy and the other one from Brazil, so the mix of flavour is granted 🙂

 So here we go with my first recipe…

-I like to call this kinds of soups that I cook and than mix “Vellutata” which translated to English would be Velvet… Can i call it Velvety Cream Soup?
+I like to call this kind of soups that I cook and then mix “Vellutata” which translated to English would be Velvet… Can I call it Velvety Cream Soup?
 Does it make sense in English?
-Let me know please 🙂
+Let me know, please 🙂

 The ingredients are very simple, we start by washing the Yellow lentils (lentils don’t need to be soaked hours before), putting them in the slow cooker and twice as much water as the amount of lentils and let it cook with a Bay leaf.
 I like to add hot water so the slow cooker starts cooking faster… The aroma of the Yellow Lentils boiling with the bay leaf is delicate and sweet even though they don’t taste sweet.

-When you see that the lentils are completely cooked, they will be very very soft you add pressed garlic (as much as you like) I like a lot of garlic :), you can add vegetable broth in cube and let it cook a little bit more, i would say 15 to 20 minutes.
-The Garlic is gonna add strength to the flavour, it will give that little bit of spicy and you know garlic is very good for the health.
+When you see that the lentils are completely cooked, they will be very very soft you add pressed garlic (as much as you like) I like a lot of garlic :), you can add vegetable broth in a cube and let it cook a little bit more, I would say 15 to 20 minutes.
+The Garlic is gonna add strength to the flavour, it will give that little bit of spice and you know garlic is very good for the health.